StephenTaylor-Kx/adventofq/week1.md

 ```
 **Detail:** those parentheses.
 Any function can be applied with bracket notation.
 So `>':` can be applied that way as a unary like any other unary, i.e. as `>':[d]`.
 Why can’t we apply it prefix like other unaries?
 For example, as `>':d`?

 The answer is above: applying the iterator *postfix*, derives a function `>':` that has *infix* syntax, which the parser won’t apply prefix.
-However, with parentheses round it, it has *noun* syntax – like a list – and, like a list, *can* be applied prefix.
+However, with parentheses round it, it has *noun* syntax – like a list – and, like any list, *can* be applied prefix.

-**Extra detail**: *Any function can be applied with bracket notation.* Iterators are functions.
-Normal practice is to apply them postfix, but Greater Than Each Prior can also be written `':[>]`.
-(Not recommended: the unusual syntax would confuse most readers.)
+**Extra detail**: *Any function can be applied with bracket notation.* Iterators are functions too and the rule applies to them as well.
+Normal practice is to apply an iterator postfix, but Greater Than Each Prior can also be written `':[>]`.
+(Not recommended: the unusual syntax is likely to confuse a reader.)
 Written this way, it is still variadic, but no longer has infix syntax, and so *can* be applied prefix as a unary.
 ```q
 q)':[>][0;d]  / applied as binary (bracket)
 1111011101b